Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: State-Action Distillation

 \section{State-Action Distillation}

-In this section, we propose the State-Action Distillation (SAD), an approach for generating the pretraining dataset of ICRL under random policies and random contexts (see Figure~\ref{fig_schematic}).
-We summarize the implementation details of SAD in Algorithms~\ref{alg_collect_context}--\ref{alg_sad}.
+In this section, we propose the State-Action Distillation (SAD), an approach for generating the pretraining dataset for ICRL under random policies and random contexts (see Figure~\ref{fig_schematic}).

 As indicated in \eqref{eqn_pretrain_distribution}, the pretraining data consists of the context, the query state and the action label.
-We start by introducing the generation of the context under random policies in our SAD approach (refer to Algorithm~\ref{alg_collect_context}).
-It is important to highlight that the context is derived through interactions with the environment under any given random policy (e.g., uniform random policy), and notably, the context is not necessarily episodic.
-These benefits make SAD potentially well-suited for real-world applications of ICRL.
+We start by introducing the generation of the context under random policies in SAD (refer to Algorithm~\ref{alg_collect_context}).
+It is important to highlight that the context is collected through interactions with the environment under any given random policy (e.g., uniform random policy), and notably, the context not necessarily originates from a complete episode.
+These benefits make SAD potentially well-suited for ICRL's real-world applications with random transition data only.

 Having collected the random context, we are now in the stage of collecting query states and corresponding action labels for the pretraining of FM under the random policy.